 What is Typishly?

 Typishly’s founding editor has received international awards for creativity.
-Jon will give you a bit of encouragement by mentioning something he likes about your writing.
+Jon will read and respond to your poetry or short story in just one day with a personalized note, briefly mentioning something he likes about your writing.
 Because it’s good to know someone has read and thought about your work.

 What kind of writing does Typishly publish?
 Have a look at our FAQs for the answer to that question and many more.